-For starters, a debt’s statute of limitations has no bearing on your credit report.
 When you get a negative mark on your credit history (by missing a payment, for example), that negative mark remains on your credit report for 7 years.
 (In the case of certain events, such as a Chapter 7 bankruptcy, some negative marks may be reported for up to 10 years.)

 If that negative mark is legitimate (and not an error), then it will not go away until those 7 years have passed.
-These is no way to “reset the clock” on such negative marks.
+There is no way to “reset the clock” on such negative marks.
 There is no action you can take that will make them disappear sooner, or stick around longer.

 As time goes by, these old negative marks have less and less impact on your score.
 This means that while a five year old delinquency will still show up on your credit report, it won’t necessarily prevent you from having a good score.

 Statute of limitations is all about legal responsibility

 The statute of limitations on a debt ultimately dictates whether or not a creditor can sue a debtor over an unpaid debt.
 Once the statute of limitations on a debt has run out, the creditor loses a good deal of leverage.
 It does not mean, however, that they won’t continue to attempt to collect the debt.

 You should think of the debt's statute of limitations primarily as a potential defense.
 Knowing that you're beyond the period defined by your state's statutes gives you a solid argument why you're no longer responsible to pay the debt in question.

 When does the clock start on my state's statute of limitations?